-- The 'embodied carbon' of the material, which is the CO2e emissions resulting from the production of the material - The energy performance of the material in use over the lifecycle of the building - The emissions due to transport of the material to site locally sourced materials (within 35 miles) will be considered favourably - Avoiding the use of materials or products that produce volatile organic compounds (VOCs) and formaldehyde - The durability of the material, so as to minimise the maintenance and replacement requirements - Whether the materials can be reused or recycled the Endorsement of Forest Certification (PEFC), and Sustainable Forestry Initiative (SFI).
-Developer's may also wish to consider BRE's Green Guide to Specification12.
+- Fire risk requirements introduced in 2021 as part of Government's Planning Gateway 1 suite of Planning and Building Regulations reforms. - The 'embodied carbon' of the material, which is the CO2e emissions resulting from the production of the material - The energy performance of the material in use over the lifecycle of the building - The emissions due to transport of the material to site locally sourced materials (within 35 miles) will be considered favourably - Avoiding the use of materials or products that produce volatile organic compounds (VOCs) and formaldehyde - The durability of the material, so as to minimise the maintenance and replacement requirements - Whether the materials can be reused or recycled - How the materials chosen will ensure the proposal contributes to "high quality, beautiful and sustainable places", as required by Paragraph 126 in the NPPF.

 Where new materials are required several materials certification programmes exist which can provide assurance that materials are responsibly sourced.
-These include Forest Stewardship Council (FSC), Corporate Sustainability Assessment (CSA), Programme for
+These include Forest